Trade directory · Lowell metro · Massachusetts

 Inspection Schedule

-No routine inspections for basic painting.
-Lead-safe work subject to EPA compliance monitoring.
-Historic district work may require progress inspections.
+No routine inspections for standard painting work.
+Lead-safe work practices subject to EPA compliance verification.
+Historical district work inspected by city historical commission if applicable.

 §4